Resource

 What is Social Security Disability Insurance (SSDI)?

 Many people work while receiving benefits.
-Timothy Elliott is a disabled Veteran of the U.S. Navy who did not return to work for 10 years after his disability for fear of losing his benefits.
-With support and tools, he has successfully balanced working and receiving benefits for 20 years.
+Timothy Elliott is a disabled veteran of the U.S. Navy who did not return to work for 10 years after his disability for fear of losing his benefits.
+With support and tools, he successfully balanced working and eligibility for benefits for 20 years.
 Read Timothy’s full story on the LEAD Center website.

 Can I work if I receive SSDI?

 Yes!
 After you start receiving SSDI, you may want to try working again.
-Work incentives can help you keep your cash benefits and Medicare while you test your ability to work.
+Be assured, there are supports available to help you transition safely and confidently.
+These supports may provide stability during a temporary medical or recovery period, ensuring individuals can focus on healing while maintaining access to necessary resources.
+SSA’s work incentives can help you keep your cash benefits and Medicare while you test your ability to work.
 SSA has a publication, Working While Disabled: How We Can Help, that explains a beneficiary’s rights and responsibilities when they receive SSDI.

 I have an overpayment, what do I do?

-If you received a letter in the mail that says you were overpaid Social Security benefits and need to pay SSA back, you can request a waiver at any time.
-You can ask SSA to waive repayment if you can’t afford it and feel the error wasn’t your fault, or if you believe the overpayment is unfair for another reason.
+If you receive a letter stating that you were overpaid Social Security benefits and must repay the Social Security Administration (SSA), it is important to take the notice seriously and review it carefully.
+While options may be available to address the situation, prompt action is essential.
+You can request that SSA waive repayment if you can’t afford it and feel the error wasn’t your fault, or if you believe the overpayment is unfair for another reason.
 If you think that you were not overpaid or if the amount of the overpayment is not correct, you may appeal by filing a request for reconsideration.
 The appeal request must be filed within 60 days of receiving the notice.

 If SSA is currently withholding some or all of your cash payment and if you are unable to meet necessary living expenses, you can request that SSA readjust your current rate of withholding by submitting a Request for Change in Overpayment Recovery Rate.